 SeeSaw is a web-based platform and app which allows students to create their very own digital portfolio.
 Teachers can create assignments or activities, and students can complete them using tools like drawing, video, audio, and text.

-Seesaw is used by over 10M teachers, students, and family members every month across more than 75% of schools in the U.S. Your work at Seesaw will have broad reach and meaningful impact.
+Over 10M teachers, students, and family members use SeeSaw every month across more than 75% of schools in the U.S. Your work at Seesaw will have broad reach and meaningful impact.

 How does SeeSaw work for my students?